- Agents 52

 For customer support, Zendesk’s WhatsApp integration for the cash loans side of the business has been especially transformative.
 “We used to have one physical phone with WhatsApp business and we only had two people attending the personal cash loans,” said PayJoy Customer Service Manager Oswaldo Romero Carranza.
 “So imagine you send out a message to everyone in your database and then you receive around 300 WhatsApp messages in a matter of minutes.
 Between two people, because there was only a capacity of two per phone, usually our SLA for WhatsApp would be about one day.
 Potential customers lost interest and dropped off.”

 “When we implemented the WhatsApp integration, things escalated quickly,” Carranza said.
-“Our SLA of 24 hours dropped to 6 hours and then, through more training with the reps or agents, it went down to 45 minutes.
+“Our SLA of 24 hours dropped to 6 hours and then, through more training with the reps or agents, it went down to one minute.
 WhatsApp is one of the best communication bases we have with customers right now.”

 In customer service, Carranza said, one of the biggest channels is Chat; PayJoy’s agents chat with individual customers, partners, and with clerks conducting transactions with customers.
 Inbound phone calls comprise the second-highest channel by volume.
 “We reply to almost 24 messages every 30 seconds,” he said.
 “Chat requests are about very specific things.
 A customer requests a PIN, and in less than five seconds, agents send back a PIN.”
 Those requests, he added, are constant all day and are critical to making sales.
 With a better Chat tool and the WhatsApp integration, Lopez explained that each agent had been able to quadruple their sales support capacity.